callumhackett/obsidian_polka_theme/README.md

 ## Plugin Support

-In addition to modifying your workspace, Polka's colors are adapted for Obsidian's UI and the whole suite of core plug-ins.
+In addition to modifying your workspace, Polka's colors are adapted for Obsidian's UI and the whole suite of core plugins.
 Additional attention has been given to:

 - Syntax highlighting in code blocks (Polka keeps the built-in color scheme but refines the exact values).
 - [Kanban](https://github.com/mgmeyers/obsidian-kanban).